 That the 5-6-7 of a previous move can act as prep for the next move, is inconceivable in Cuban Salsa.
 The closest we get to that is to use the 8 count to open up and tap as a prep for the next move.
 In Cuban Salsa the flow of the dance means that the energy and direction of 5-6-7 of a previous move, can continue over and indirectly prepare for what comes next but not in the explicit prepping way that is common in X-Body Salsa.

 In Cuban Salsa moves are tightly connected with any number of eight-counts.
-And the movements of the hands most often follow the counting.
-On 1-3-5-7 the hands are low, on 2 and 6 they are high.
-A lot of exceptions exist like in Siete and Vacilala but if you are in doubt when doing a move, it is a good rule of thumb.
+And the movements of the hands often follow the counting.
+On 1-3-5-7 the hands are low or high, on 2 and 6 they are often in the middle.
+A lot of exceptions exist like in Siete and Vacilala but it is a good rule of thumb.

 In X-Body Salsa combinations are a sequence of walking and turns, quick, quick, slow.
-In Cuban Salsa combinations are a set of moves, each demanding to start on 1-2-3 and to end on 5-6-7.
+In Cuban Salsa combinations are a sets of basic figures, each demanding to start on 1-2-3 and to end on 5-6-7 with a few exceptions.

 Confusing ways to count